schollii/sandals/README.md

 when a signal connected to a `handler.slot()` is emitted.
 The script times how long it takes to emit a million signals, and does this a 1000 times.

-The result is not
-conclusive: there may be a marginal gain of 0% in the above capture, and a separate run showed 4%.
-Either way, in a typical application this would be completely irrelevant and unnoticeable.
+The result is not conclusive: the gain is 0% in the above capture, and a couple separate run showed around 2-4%.
+Either way, in a typical application this speed difference would be completely irrelevant and unnoticeable.

-The next test compares the memory used by the connection, and the time required to establish the connection -- no signal emission is involved.
+The next test compares the memory used by connections, and the time required to establish connections -- no signal emission is involved.
 This shows that pyqtSlot'd methods are about 6 times faster to *connect* to, than "raw" methods.
 This is significant, but would only matter in an application where *establishing* raw connections was a significant portion of the total cpu time of the application, not a common occurrence IMO.